Derlin8/Uno-Card-Game/README.md

-Utilize Inheritance and Polymorphism to extend a program's functionality.
+Utilize Inheritance and Polymorphism for object-oriented programming.
 Used the C++ boost library to incorporate new functionality.

 <img src = "https://github.com/Derlin8/Uno-Card-Game/blob/main/uno.jpg?raw=true" width = 500>